Skip to main content

 Building the Future of Child Care

 Childcare photoIn January 2023, Columbus State announced an investment of $3.5 million to construct the Center for Early Learning, designed to train the next generation of skilled child care professionals in Central Ohio.
-The center is expected to open in the fourth quarter of 2023 adjacent to the Center for Workforce Development, on Columbus State’s downtown campus.
+The center became fully operational Autumn 2024 semester at 320 N. Grant Ave.

-• The new center will serve Columbus State student-parents, Columbus State employees, and other parents in the community for whom access to child care remains a barrier.
+• The new center serves Columbus State student-parents, Columbus State employees, and other parents in the community for whom access to child care remains a barrier.

-• With capacity for nearly 100 children, the center will have six classrooms: three infant-to-toddler rooms and three for pre-K instruction.
+• With capacity for nearly 100 children, the center offers six classrooms: three infant-to-toddler rooms and three for pre-K instruction.

-• Construction is funded by proceeds from a $300 million bond issue approved by Franklin County voters in April 2020 intended to modernize classrooms, labs, and campus infrastructure for the benefit of regional workforce development.
+• Construction funding came from a $300 million bond issue approved by Franklin County voters in April 2020 intended to modernize classrooms, labs, and campus infrastructure for the benefit of regional workforce development.

-• The Childhood Development Council of Franklin County, Inc., (CDCFC) was selected to provide child care services at the new center.
-The CDCFC has provided high-quality, comprehensive services for 38 years and is committed to an affordability focus, offering sliding-scale fees based on family income.
+• The Childhood Development Council of Franklin County, Inc., (CDCFC) is the selected child care service provider at the new center.
+The county's designated Head Start provider, CDCFC has provided high-quality, comprehensive services for 38 years and is committed to an affordability focus, offering sliding-scale fees based on family income.

 Childcare